 Overall I think the XuGong Pro is an exceptional value.
 If built with care it’s a versatile camera drone with very few warts that’s suitable for travel or backpacking.

 FYI – In the video I mention that Hobby King had listed the kit for only $92 but it seems they’ve raised the price again.
-It’s back to $169.
-If you’re thinking of getting a XuGong v/2 Pro from HK my advice is keep returning to the product page.
-I’m guessing the site senses your interest and lowers the price after x number of days if you haven’t placed your order.
+It’s back to $199.
+If you’re thinking of getting a XuGong v/2 Pro my advice is hurry because it seems to be discontinued and once stock is gone, it’s gone forever.

 - XuGong frame kit